seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part14-Bills-and-Expenses.md

 }
 ```

-Notice the validation confirming expenseAccountId truly belongs to this org and is really type "expense" — never trust a client-submitted dropdown value.
+Notice the validation confirming `expenseAccountId` truly belongs to this org and is really type "expense" — never trust a client-submitted dropdown value.

 ### 4. Build the bill creation form page

-Create the subfolder src/app/dashboard/bills/new/, and inside it, page.tsx:
+Create the subfolder `src/app/dashboard/bills/new/`, and inside it, `page.tsx`:

 ```tsx
 import { auth } from "@clerk/nextjs/server";